- Home serve gives peace of mind for a small monthly fee.

 Many homeowners believe their utility companies or homeowners insurance is responsible for emergency repairs to the water, sewer, plumbing, electrical, heating and cooling systems, but the reality is that in many cases you, the homeowner, is responsible.
 Most basic homeowners insurance policies and local utility companies or municipalities do not cover repairs to or replacement of the major systems in and around your home.
 Homeowners have always been responsible for these types of repairs.
 However, many are simply not aware.
 Anything that goes wrong on the your property–such as a tree root growing into a water or sewer line and obstructing it, leaks in interior plumbing pipes or a broken water heater–is typically your responsibility.

 After I purchase a plan, when does my coverage begin?

-Your plan will start the day your order is processed, and for most of our plans, there is an initial 30-day waiting period before you can make a claim, giving you 11 months of coverage during the first year.
+Your plan starts the day your order is processed, and there is an initial 30-day waiting period before you can make a service call, giving you 11 months of coverage during the first year.
 This prevents service calls on pre-existing conditions and helps keep the coverage affordable.
 There is no waiting period in Nevada.

 I need a repair.
 What should I do?

 Step 1: If you should suffer a home repair emergency that is covered by your plan, call HomeServe toll-free at 1-855-336-2465 and one of our customer service specialists will get you started on your claim.